-4.3 Distributed Implementation
+4.3.
+Distributed implementation

 In this subsection, we design a distributed version of the centralized Greedy-Steiner Algorithm (Algorithm 2).
 Using similar ideas as presented in this section, we can also design a distributed version of the centralized Greedy Algorithm (Algorithm 1).
 However, since the centralized Greedy-Steiner Algorithm outperformed the centralized Greedy Algorithm for all ranges of parameter values in our simulations, we present only the distributed version of Greedy-Steiner Algorithm.
-As in the case of centralized Greedy-Steiner Algorithm, we cannot prove any performance guarantee for the presented distributed version.
-However, we observe in our simulations that solution delivered by the distributed version is very close to that delivered by the centralized Greedy-Steiner Algorithm.
+As in the case of the centralized Greedy-Steiner Algorithm, we cannot prove any performance guarantee for the presented distributed version.
+However, we observe in our simulations that the solution delivered by the distributed version is very close to that delivered by the centralized Greedy-Steiner Algorithm.
 Here, we assume the presence of an underlying routing protocol in the sensor network.
-Due to limited memory resources at each sensor node, a proactive routing protocol [20] that builds routing tables at each node is unlikely to be feasible.
-In such a case, a location-aided routing protocol such as GPSR [17] is sufficient for our purposes, if each node is aware of its location (either through GPS [12] or other localization techniques [2, 5]).
+Due to limited memory resources at each sensor node, a proactive routing protocol [26] that builds routing tables at each node is unlikely to be feasible.
+In such a case, a location-aided routing protocol such as GPSR [21] is sufficient for our purposes, if each node is aware of its location (either through GPS [16] or other localization techniques [2,7]).

 Distributed Greedy-Steiner Algorithm.
 The distributed version of the centralized Greedy-Steiner Algorithm consists of rounds.
-During a round, each non-cache node A estimates its benefit per unit update cost, i.e., $\beta(A, M)/\mu'(A, M)$, as described in the next paragraph.
-If the estimate at a node A is maximum among all its communication neighbors, then A decides to cache itself.
-Thus, during each round, a number of sensor nodes may decide to cache the data item according to the above criteria.
-At the end of each round, the server node gathers information from all the newly added cache nodes, and computes the Steiner tree involving all the selected cache nodes till the round.
-Then, the remaining update cost (i.e., the given update cost constraint minus the current update cost of the Steiner tree involving the selected cache nodes) is broadcast by the server to the entire network and a new round is initiated.
+During a round, each non-cache node A estimates its benefit per unit update cost, i.e., $\beta(A, M)/\mu'(A, M)$.
+If the estimate at a node A is maximum among all its communication neighbors, then A decides to cache itself, and sends the estimated incurred update cost $\mu'(A, M)$ to the server.
+During each round, a number of sensor nodes may decide to cache the data item according to this criteria.
+At the end of each round, the server node sums the update cost incurred by newly added cache nodes, and calculates the remaining update cost by deducting it from the given update cost constraint.
+Then the remaining update cost is broadcast by the server to the entire network and a new round is initiated.
+To avoid many cache nodes being selected in the first round, we can have a node selecting itself as a cache node only if its estimate of benefit per unit cost estimate is the maximum among all its k-hop neighbors, where k > 1.
+The constant k may be chosen iteratively, until the number of nodes selecting themselves is small enough.
+We do not need to assume a synchronized mode, since each round is initiated by the server using a message.
 If there is no remaining update cost, then the server decides to discard some of the recently added caches (to keep the total update cost under the given update cost constraint), and the algorithm terminates.
-The algorithm is formally presented below.
+In this case, the server can deal with it by order.
+The algorithm is now formally presented.

-'''

-Algorithm 3.
-Distributed Greedy-Steiner Algorithm
+Algorithm 3 (Distributed Greedy-Steiner Algorithm).

-'''

-'''

-Input: A network graph V = (G, E).
+''' Input: A network graph V = (G, E).

 Update cost constraint \Delta.